Beyoğlu: Genoese and Venetian periods

 The Ottoman Empire had an interesting relationship with the Republic of Venice.
 Even though the two states often went to war over the control of East Mediterranean territories and islands, they were keen on restoring their trade pacts once the wars were over, such as the renewed trade pacts of 1479, 1503, 1522, 1540, and 1575, following major sea wars between the two sides.
 The Venetians were also the first Europeans to taste Ottoman delicacies such as coffee, centuries before other Europeans saw coffee beans for the first time in their lives during the Battle of Vienna in 1683.
 These encounters can be described as the beginning of today's rich "coffee culture" in both Venice (and later the rest of Italy) and Vienna.

 Following the conquest of Constantinople and Pera in 1453, the coast and the low-lying areas were quickly settled by the Turks, but the European presence in the area did not end.
 Several Roman Catholic churches, as St. Anthony of Padua, SS.
 Peter and Paul in Galata and St. Mary Draperis were established for the needs of the Levantine population.

-Nineteenth-century
+19th century

 A reception held at the Naum Theatre in honour of Giuseppe Garibaldi, who had lived and worked (as a teacher) in the Pera district of Constantinople (Istanbul) between 1828 and 1831.
-The Naum Theatre seen in this illustration served as the chief opera house of Constantinople, until it was destroyed by a fire 1870.
+The Naum Theatre seen in this illustration served as the chief opera house of Constantinople, until it was destroyed by a fire in 1870.